RKO Albee Theatre

 12 E. 5th Street,

-It was torn down in 1977 and a hotel was constructed in its place.
-Some portions of the theater were saved and are now located in other buildings including Music Hall and the Public Library of Cincinnati and Hamilton County.
+The Westin Hotel was constructed in its place.
+Some portions of the theatre were saved and are now located in other buildings including Music Hall and the Public Library of Cincinnati and Hamilton County.

-The facade was also later duplicated on the 5th Street side of the Albert B. Sabin Convention Center – about 3 blocks from where the original theater once stood.
+The facade was one of the saved sections of the building and now sits on the 5th Street side of the Albert B. Sabin Convention Center – about 3 blocks from where the original theater once stood.